bit-soul/brc-soul/README.md

     {
       "vc": {
-        "caid": number,                 //CA did
-        "coid": number,                 //VC collection id, should be identity in the same CA did "vcid": number,                 //VC id, should be identity in the same CA did "attr": {                       //optional VC attributes
+        "coid": number,                 //VC collection id, should be identity global, ((CA_did<<16)|16bit_number) "vcid": number,                 //VC id, should be identity in the same collection "attr": {                       //optional VC attributes
           "desc": "vc-desc",            //optional VC description
           "icon": "ordi://53098586",    //optional VC icon, may be stored in ipfs, http, ordi and so on, default is ordi